ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 contained in the CSR with their private key and you can finally download the certificate to `example.com.crt`.

-You can now simply upload the .crt and .key files to your webserver.
+Upload the .crt and .key files to your web server.
 Be aware that any intermediate certificate in the CA's chain must be included in the .crt file as well - you can just `cat` them together.
 StartSSL's free tier has an intermediate Class 1 certificate - make sure to use [the SHA-256 version](http://www.startssl.com/certs/class1/sha2/pem/sub.class1.server.sha2.ca.pem) of it.
 All files should be owned by root and must not be readable by anyone else.
-Configure your webserver to use those and you should probably have TLS running configured out-of-the-box.
+Configure your web server to use those and you should probably have TLS running configured out-of-the-box.

 ## <a name="pfs"></a> (Perfect) Forward Secrecy